Retro-Devils/WickedOS/README.md

 WickedOS has everything installed for ya.
 Retroarch, other emus, a retro frontend etc. Some of these apps are special versions or modified .

-In the future we will be attempting to  complying android ourselves.
-This if successful will be the biggest difference.
+In the future we will be attempting to complie android ourselves.
+This, if successful, will be the biggest difference.

 ## How to add android games ?

 From dig frontend open "Aurora Store".
 It is a normal app store and will install apps for you.

-## Where/When?
+Sometimes these apps will not show in frontend.

+To solve this

+-Click on settings in Android system, then unhide files.
+If you see desired app listed unhide it will show in frontend.

+If above do not work the app will more than likely not show in frontend .

+## Where do i download this at?

-Shipped to Devil with best wifi to upload to Arcade Punks today .
+Uploaded to Arcade Punks 10/20/21.

 ## How to add Google Play store ?